How to Show Your Soft Skills on a Resume (with Examples)

 Wondering how you’re going to make a good impression when you’re light on technical skills?
-Don’t underestimate your soft skills!
+Learn how to include resume soft skills examples.

 By: Ashley Dolar | Contributor for Let’s Eat, Grandma

 Get our free 3-step guide to writing better resume bullet points, featuring 70 ideas for metrics you can use!

 The Importance of Showing Soft Skills on Your Resume

 Luckily, soft skills – or transferable skills – are useful across all industries, which can come in handy for your job search (and especially if you are looking to change career paths).
 They also tend to focus heavily on emotional intelligence.
 That’s a sharp difference from hard skills, which are industry specific, learned through training, and usually technical in nature.

 Even more striking, Forbes says that 94% of recruiters think that solid soft skills are even more crucial than experience, especially when it comes to internal promotions or being considered for a leadership role.

 Unfortunately, so-called soft skills are hard to quantify on your resume.
 Usually, I advise clients to use results and metrics to build accomplishment-based bullet points, but we need a different approach to show-off someone’s flexibility or creativity, for example.
 That’s where resume soft skills examples come into play.